Find an office location

 Since much of the overgrown survey areas could not readily be crossed on foot, a more practical approach was needed – namely, hovering over it.
 Unmanned aerial vehicles (UAVs), commonly called drones, can do more than capture spectacular aerial photographs.
 UAVs are becoming an increasingly important tool for inspecting towers, building facades (and other areas normally requiring lifting equipment or scaffolding), preparing high-resolution orthophotography, measuring the volumes of stockpiles, assessing avian habitat, detecting storage vessel leaks, and creating digital surface models.
 UAVs are becoming our “feet” when we can’t easily get boots on the ground!

-With the recent improvements in drone and equipment technology, evaluation of areas and items that were otherwise impractical are now possible.
+With the recent improvements in UAV and equipment technology, evaluation of areas and items that were otherwise impractical are now possible.
 These improvements include increased payload capacities and battery life, precision lightweight equipment including light detecting and ranging (LiDAR) and infrared/thermal cameras, as well as magnetic, electromagnetic, and ground penetrating radar (GPR) instruments.
 On this project, these 21st-century flying machines helped our team deliver more accurate data than could have been gathered on foot, collected quickly without the need for disturbing the land.

 Our client requested the magnetic survey during the early planning stages of their project so that the solar equipment infrastructure could be separated from any abandoned underground oil and gas well casings at the site.
 This approach was intended to help minimize the need for design changes, change orders, and/or remedial action if otherwise unidentified oil and gas wells were encountered during construction.